-- (a) The Group provided certificates of deposit, land, and buildings as collateral to the banks for the performance of freight forwarding contracts in 2022 and 2021.
-As of December 31, 2022 and 2021, the guarantees from the banks were \$349,527 thousand and \$176,232 thousand, respectively, and the used amounts were \$226,246 thousand and \$161,812 thousand, respectively. - (b) As of December 31, 2022 and 2021, the Group had outstanding guaranteed notes deposited totaling \$142,127 thousand and \$56,232 thousand, respectively.
-As of December 31, 2022 and 2021, the guarantees recorded for customs duty were \$5,739 thousand and \$5,032 thousand, respectively.
+- (a) The Group provided certificates of deposit, land, and buildings as collateral to the banks for the performance of freight forwarding contracts in 2023 and 2022.
+As of December 31, 2023 and 2022, the guarantees from the banks were \$0 thousand and \$349,527 thousand, respectively, and the used amounts were \$0 thousand and \$226,246 thousand, respectively. - (b) As of December 31, 2023 and 2022, the Group had outstanding guaranteed notes deposited totaling \$128,758 thousand and \$142,127 thousand, respectively.
+As of December 31, 2023 and 2022, the guarantees recorded for customs duty were \$9,280 thousand and \$5,739 thousand, respectively.

 - (c) In 2014, a customer of the consolidated subsidiary had an unclaimed shipment.
 After notifying the customer and failing to obtain any response from it, resulting in the consolidated subsidiary unable to collect the storage fee from the customer in April 2014, the consolidated subsidiary held an auction and sold the shipment in June 2014.
 However, the customer filed a lawsuit against the consolidated subsidiary in June 2016 for selling the shipment without the customer's consent and demanded the compensation of USD1,414 thousand.
 Shenzhen Qianhai Cooperation Zone People's Court held the first hearing in October 2016.
 On June 4, 2019, the Court ruled that the consolidated subsidiary should compensate the customer the amount of CNY5,615 thousand.
 However, the consolidated subsidiary disagreed with the ruling and filed an appeal to the court on June 19, 2019.
 The court, on the other hand, rescinded the original judgement, and handed the case over to the Guang zhou maritime court of PRC on March 15, 2021.
 The Guangzhou Maritime Court held a hearing on November 10, 2021, and the final result has not yet been determined.
-The Group assessed that the consolidated subsidiary is likely being liable for compensation, thus recognized the possible loss in 2021. - (d) Since 2021, the Group is defending a lawsuit filed by its former employees for her alleged wrongful treatment during her tenure and the termination of employment.
-The case has been resolved through mediation with total settlement USD1,000 thousand, among which USD637 thousand was paid by insurance and USD363 thousand was paid by the Group which was recorded under administrative expenses.

-(10) Losses Due to Major Disasters: None

-(11) Subsequent Events: None
+The Group assessed that the consolidated subsidiary is likely being liable for compensation, thus recognized the possible loss in 2021. - (d) In 2021, the Group was defending a lawsuit filed by its former employees for her alleged wrongful treatment during her tenure and the termination of employment.
+The case has been resolved through mediation with total settlement USD1,000 thousand, among which USD637 thousand was paid by insurance and USD363 thousand was paid by the Group which was recorded under administrative expenses in 2021. - (e) The Group was defending a lawsuit filed by an job applicant due to disagreement in hiring process.
+The local court ruled in the first instance in October 2023 that the Group should pay USD3,390 thousand.
+The Group recognized the expense and has appoined a lawyer for appeal. - (10) Losses Due to Major Disasters: None - (11) Subsequent Events: None